Account notifications give companies the ability to provide their customers with relevant, timely, and personalized information about their accounts.

 TCPA(Telephone Consumer Protection Act: 電話消費者保護法)は、消費者のプライバシーを保護するために設計された1991年に制定された連邦法です。この法案は、テレマーケティング通話、SMS テキスト、ファックス通信を制限します。

-TOTP stands for Time-based One-time Passwords and is a common form of Two-factor Authentication.
-Unique numeric passwords are generated with an algorithm that uses the current time as an input.
-The time-based passwords expire and therefore offer increased security for 2FA.
-TOTP is also known as a soft token.
+TOTP stands for Time-based One-Time Passwords and is a common form of two factor authentication (2FA).
+Unique numeric passwords are generated with a standardized algorithm that uses the current time as an input.
+The time-based passwords are available offline and provide user friendly, increased account security when used as a second factor.

 TwiML, or the Twilio Markup Language, is an XML based language which instructs Twilio on how to handle various events such as incoming and outgoing calls, SMS messages and MMS messages.
 When building a Twilio application you will use TwiML when communicating your desired actions to Twilio.